CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-CivicActions security audit data is collected by a Graylog Security and Event Management (SIEM) dashboard to support real-time and after-the-fact investigation at the application level for the following:
+CivicActions security audit data is collected by the AWS CloudWatch monitoring and observability service to support real-time and after-the-fact investigation at the application level for the following:
 • Indications of inappropriate or unusual activity
 • Assurance that logging is functioning properly
 • Adherence to logging standards identified in this procedure